 Saturdays 9:30am – 12:00pm, Instructor: Stephanie Reid, Location: Rio Terrace School

 Mondays 6:30pm – 9:00pm, Instructor: Jan Philipzig, Location: Rio Terrace School

 April: 1, 8, 15, 29

 Due to low enrollment A1d is not scheduled for this Spring, but please email us at firstname.lastname@example.org and let us know if you are interested.
 If there are enough registrants we may be able to add this course to our Fall 2019 schedule.

 A2: (a, b, c, or d):

 Due to low enrollment A2 is not scheduled for this Spring, but please email us at email@example.com and let us know if you are interested.
 If there are enough registrants we may be able to add this course to our Fall 2019 schedule.

 Please complete and email back to: firstname.lastname@example.org

 (The form can be completed electronically by using the “Fill & Sign” feature in the right column of Adobe Reader and saving it to your computer)

-Please note: All payments are due one week before your class starts, but please do not send payment until January 1, 2019 the earliest.
+All payments are due by January 26, 2019!
 Our preferred method of payment is E-Transfer.
-If you wish to pay in person, we also accept cash or cheques on Saturday mornings between 9:30am – 12:30pm when our children classes are held .
+If you wish to pay in person, we also accept cash or cheques on Saturday, January 19 & 26 between 9:30am – 12:30pm when our children classes are held .